Pied Goshawks

 Diet / Feeding

-Pied Goshawks feed on smaller birds (such as sunbirds, starlings, doves up to the size of chickens) and their young; as well as insects, and lizards.
+Pied Goshawks feed on smaller birds (such as sunbirds, starlings, and doves up to the size of chickens) and their young; as well as insects, and lizards.

 Breeding / Nesting